r-hedayati/programming-mastery-guide/Git Cheat Sheet.md

 > ` git config --global user.email <email adress>`
 >
 We have multiple ` gitconfig ` files, two of which are more usable:
-- ` --global ` : all of the repositories settings
+- ` --global ` : all the repositories settings
 - ` --local ` : the current repository setting

 ## Other git commands
+- `git config --global --edit`: if you want to change any `git config` settings (you can see different level of config by changing `--global` to `--local` or `system`)
+- `git config --list`: checking your current git seetings
 - ` git clone <URL>`: target an existing repository and create a clone, or copy of the target repository.
 A repository can be cloned in the following two ways:
   - HTTPS: using username and password
   - SSH: using SSH key pair and store public key in our profile